 Summer Garden Income

 Summer is peak growing season and it’s a great time to earn income from what you’re growing at home.
 The big farms and CSA operations have the lettuce market cornered, but backyard gardeners can break into the market by offering really novel crops.
-Start by focusing on high dollar items and unique crops that get people’s attention.
+Start by focusing on high-dollar items and unique crops that get people’s attention.

 High Dollar Specialty Crops

 You’re never going to compete with the 100 acre organic CSA down the road on most generic crops, but those big operations cant grow everything.
 They can grow a lot of the staples most families use every day, but backyard gardeners can grow small amounts of truly specialty crops that demand high prices.
-Here’s a few good options:
+Here are a few good options:

 - Husk Cherries – Also known as ground cherries, these plants produce huge crops of sweet pineapple/strawberry flavored fruit.
 They grow on plants similar to tomatoes, and each bright orange fruit is wrapped in a papery husk.
 Just one taste and you’ll want more.
 Before we were growing our own, I’d buy them for $5 a pint…now I know that each plant can produce more than a gallon of fruit even with neglect.
 If you hand out samples, these will sell themselves.
 It also helps if you give people creative ways to use them.